Who Can Register to Vote in Maryland?

 - Call the Board of Elections at 240-777-8500 (Braille applications are available); or

-- Register and vote the same day on Primary Election Day, June 2, 2020.
+- Register and vote the same day during early voting (October 26-November 2, 2020) or on General Election Day, November 3, 2020.
 You must bring identification that proves where you live.
 More information.
-Note: It is best to register by the voter registration deadline (May 27, 2020), but you can register and vote the same day at in-person voting on election day voting if you bring verifiable identification.
+Note: It is best to register by the voter registration deadline (October 13, 2020), but you can register and vote the same day at in-person voting on election day voting if you bring verifiable identification.

 How Often Do I Have To Register?